Instagram announces an expected change for those who do not want to be victims of the algorithm | Technology

 The chronological order when viewing the publications will serve to minimize the feeling that some users have regarding the manipulation that they may be receiving by the algorithm of the social network.

-The change will also cause posts from the accounts they interact with the most to be lost.
+It should be taken into account that the change will also cause users to lose the publications of the accounts with which they interact the most.

 It is clear that this will not solve some of the biggest problems they have in the company, but it is an option that will be well received by many users who are looking for a healthier and more transparent interaction with a social network that they do not want to leave despite the controversy that may be living in recent years.